-The Chicago Department of Public Health recommends everyone aged 6 months and older get their flu vaccine.
-They expect the flu season to arrive early this year.
+CHICAGO (WLS) -- The Chicago Department of Public Health recommends everyone aged 6 months and older get their flu vaccine, and get it early.

 Flu shots are being given out for free at five family flu shot clinics and more than 70 community events in all of Chicago's 50 wards over the next two months.

 "Getting the seasonal flu vaccination before the end of October is the best way to protect yourself and your loved ones," said CDPH Acting Commissioner Allison Arwady.

 The family flu shot clinics will be held: